Grenada Charter Yachts

-Grenada and The Grenadines almost have to be looked at in the same breath.
-Somewhat like the relation between the US and British Islands, they are so close in distance.
-Many Charter guests fly into Grenada and take in both Grenada and the Grenadines in one yacht charter vacation.
-Although with the Grenadines having 32 islands and Grenada having several, you will not see them all in one time!
+Grenada and The Grenadines almost have to be considered in the same breath.
+They are so close in the distance, like the relationship between the US and the British Islands.
+Many charter guests fly into Grenada and take in Grenada and the Grenadines on one yacht charter vacation.
+Although the Grenadines have 32 islands and Grenada has several, you will only see them some at a time!

-The last time I was in Grenada or The Grenadines was the early 2000’s.
+The first time I was in Grenada or The Grenadines was in the early 2000s.
+The next time was in 2018 and then in 2023.
 We did several yacht charters down there in summer at the time.
 My memory of those charters is in no particular order:

 Not So Highlights from my 2001 Yacht Charter in The Grenadines